cc20002002/image_classification/README.md

 **Objectives:**

 The objective is to reproduce two or three existing state-of-the-art algorithms which are robust to label noise.
-For this purpose, we choose
+For this purpose, we choose to reproduce the algorithms on these two paper:
 1. Expectation Maximisation by [Biggio et al. [2011]](http://proceedings.mlr.press/v20/biggio11/biggio11.pdf)
-2. Importance Reweighing by [Liu and Tao [2016]](https://arxiv.org/pdf/1411.7718.pdf) Based on the work of these pioneers.
-We also propose our own approach, which we called
+2. Importance Reweighing by [Liu and Tao [2016]](https://arxiv.org/pdf/1411.7718.pdf)

+Based on the work of these pioneers, we also propose our heuristic approach, which we called:

 3. Heuristic Approach by Relabelling

 This code will compare the performance of these three algorithms on two well-known dataset:
  1. MINIST
  2. CIFAR

 Both datasets are injected with label noise.

 **Reuirements:**